retirement sories

-I’ve been to Asia on three occasions - Thailand Singapore and Hong Kong, South America twice - Argentina and Venezuela.
-I’ve been to the USA many times, and I love it - California, Las Vegas, Florida, New York, Boston, Chicago and Philadelphia.
-And I’ve been to Australia.
+I have been to Asia on three occasions - Thailand Singapore and Hong Kong, South America twice - Argentina and Venezuela.
+I'’ve been to the USA many times, and I love it - California, Las Vegas, Florida, New York, Boston, Chicago and Philadelphia.
+And I'’ve been to Australia, east and west three times.

 Travel has been one of my great pleasures in life, and having spent some of the best years of my life working abroad, I have given some thought to retiring abroad.

 Of more relevance to this story, I met Helen and Brian, retired expatriates from Britain, both in their early sixties.
-I was eager to learn from their experience, since Spain and the Canaries were the most popular holiday destination from Ireland and thus would be among accepted potential locations to retire abroad.
+I was eager to learn from their experience, since Spain and the Canaries were the most popular holiday destination from the UK and Ireland, and thus would be among potential locations to retire abroad.

 They told me that the sunshine was the big attraction.
 “The climate was much healthier than the UK.
 We take long walks along the beach and promenade and in the evening sitting on our veranda, watching the sun go down, sipping a cool drink, we imagine the English winter and think that we will never go back.”